trentsikute/globalchurch-schema/docs/church_summary.md

 # Slot: church_summary

-_Concise summary of the church, including key attributes and offerings._
+_Concise public summary of the church._